Fedora Setup

 Commands that have sudo in front are administrator commands, and may require you to type in your password.

-Do Update
+Update Fedora

 The first thing you want to do is definitely make sure your OS is up-to-date, which can address some issues like WiFi not being functional.

-Tip: If you have trouble getting WiFi or Wired Internet work (commonly seen on newly released products), use your phone hotspot via USB to get internet access.
+Tip: If you have trouble getting WiFi or Wired Internet to work (commonly seen on newly released products), use your phone hotspot via USB to get internet access.

 Simply run this in the terminal then reboot and you are good to go